-Over the past several years, both the U.S. and Canadian governments have instructed that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past several years, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for a long time.
-These mandates are intended to have the HVAC industry turn to a more green friendly refrigerant with a technical designation R410A.
+The R-22 and HCFC mandates are expected to have the HVAC industry turn to a more green friendly refrigerant with a technical designation R410A.
 R410A has been proven to be safer for the environment.

-In late 2010 most air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 reputable air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
-The units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
-R22 is still legal for AC repair or service for a short time longer.
+The units can legally be sold and installed which permits your Daytona Beach area HVAC contractor to charge the unit on-site with R22.
+R22 is still legal for AC repair or service for a few more years.
 The purpose of these Dry Charged Units is to offer the greater Daytona Beach area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.
+However, these units also bypass the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

 Reasons to buy an R-410A refrigerant system

-Current R-410A systems offer benefits to Daytona Beach homeowners that Dry Charge units do not.
+Current R-410A systems have many benefits to Daytona Beach homeowners that Dry Charge units do not.
 A sample of the benefits include:

 - Greater energy efficiency for reduced cost of comfort